 Sadly, accidents of this type can happen to anyone, and they are far too common.
-The outcome, of course, varies depending on the exact conditions of the situation.
-Except in the most severe cases, most of these accidents are not widely reported.
+Of course, the outcome of a runaway varies depending on the exact conditions of the situation.
+Except in the most severe cases, these accidents are not widely reported.
 Still, many of us working in the industry have a story, or know someone who has a story, about a counterweight system runaway.

 The KRT was developed to address problems that often inhibit the teaching of counterweight rigging.
 Some of those problems include: